flyingsaucerproject/flyingsaucer/README.md

 New releases of Flying Saucer are distributed through Maven.
 The available artifacts are:

-* `org.xhtmlrenderer:flying-saucer-core` - Core library and Java2D rendering
+* `org.xhtmlrenderer:flying-saucer-core` - Core library and Java2D rendering.
+This is the stable, classic legacy XHTML parser for Flying Saucer.
 * `org.xhtmlrenderer:flying-saucer-core-nextgen` - Core library and Java2D rendering, development of new features and support for new standards.
 JSoup HTML parser.
 * `org.xhtmlrenderer:flying-saucer-pdf` - PDF output using OpenPDF
 * `org.xhtmlrenderer:flying-saucer-swt` - SWT output